-People in Cambodia generally like to be photographed if you ask permission beforehand.
+People in Vietnam generally like to be photographed if you ask permission beforehand.
 If you want to photograph people in Laos, always ask permission first.
-You run the risk of them asking if they can photograph you.
-Some tribes or ethnic groups do not appreciate it, so be cautious about this.
+You run the risk that they ask if they can photograph you.
+Some tribes or ethnic groups, such as the Dao in the north, do not appreciate it, so be cautious about this.
 It can also happen that people only want to be photographed for a fee.
-At some temples, Wat Phu in Champasak for example, you have to pay extra entrance fees for your camera or video.
-It is forbidden to take pictures of post offices, barracks, airports, bridges.
+It is forbidden to take pictures of airports, bridges and barracks.
+It is also better not to photograph soldiers and policemen.